lazio/edelweiss/README.md

 ```

 > This function is not load stylesheet immediately, but register is to be loaded on next rendering step (any of the page that you defined).

+> If you use [edelweiss-cli](https://github.com/YevhenKap/edelweiss-cli) for bootstrapping app, you can also import css and images directly in js.
+Same as in `React`.
+Note that such css and images will be loaded to page _immediately_ on first rendering.

 ### Router